Good and Bad Passwords How-To

 Klein."
 Reviewing these, though the list certainly contains

-many, perhaps most common names, I see a significant number of
+many, perhaps mostly common names, I see a significant number of

 names I don't recognize.
 The "could be culled" comment supports